Azuremuzzlekit/Azuremuzzlekit/README.md

 Sometimes, I just turn on **Minecraft music** and take a trip down memory lane.
 In those moments, it feels like I'm alone with myself, watching my childhood flash before my eyes... :3

 ## How to Reach Me
 If you share my views or have interesting ideas, I'd love to chat!
 Feel free to message me if you want to discuss something cool.
-Let's make this world **a little more free and honest** together. :)
+Let's make this world **a little more free and honest** together :)
 </ul>

 ###